 My preferred method is to “tack” the part in place to hold it and then solder it.
 That is an old welding technique and works well.
 A touch of solder on one of the target pads provides a start.
 Nudge the component into place and hold it down with a soldering aid or the tip of steel tweezers on the component body.
 Apply heat to the junction of the solder-coated pad and the contact of the component.
 When you see the solder melt and flow onto the contact, remove the heat and maintain tool pressure until the solder solidifies.
 Now you are free to hold both solder and iron while soldering the remaining joints.
 Finally, return to the first connection and properly solder it, too.
 The joints should have visible fillets, that curve of solder filling the edge of the components to the board, insuring the best electrical and mechanical bond.

-Removing a part is just a matter of heating the solder to melt it and lifting the part off of the board.
+Removing a part is just a matter of heating the solder to melt it and lifting the part off of the board (This is where the ceramic tipped tweezers really shine!).
 A hint of rosin flux on each joint is suggested to avoid oxidation.
 Keep in mind that a properly completed joint should have all rosin either burned off or otherwise removed.
 We need flux to rework those joints so add it before heating.
 With a hot-air nozzle you can quickly heat all connections simultaneously.
 With a single iron you can dance between the connections until they are all hot.
 Use small desoldering braid to remove excess solder but don’t remove too much before removing the part.
 Having some solder material to carry the heat from the iron tip throughout the joint is desirable.
 Remove too much, the dry joint will be difficult to evenly heat.

 After the part is removed, excess solder should be removed before the new part is placed.
 Too much solder and the part slides around.
 A mere touch of flux will assist in re-melting.
 I use a syringe dispenser, pushing out the smallest amount possible, wipe it across a junction area, and retract it.
 I then use a sewing pin to pick up some and apply to other junctions.
 A little goes a long way.
 Without flux, solder quickly oxidizes and becomes difficult to work, losing its wetting capability, and makes for unreliable joints.
 Excess flux makes things slippery and smokes up the work area.
 A single syringe of flux has lasted me over a decade and it is still half full!
 I do much more soldering than most people, too.